 Choose the Start Trigger

-Next, you can set a condition that needs to be met in order for the trigger to be set off:
+Next, you can select a specific form and also set a condition that needs to be met in order for the trigger to start.

 After you configure this, click on "Done":

 It's time to add the actions.
-The first one is the "Register user" one, so that we can give users a certain role once the start trigger event occurs (form is submitted, in this case).
+The first one is the "Find or create user" one, so that we can give users a certain role once the start trigger event occurs (form is submitted, in this case).

 Please see this article if you need more information about the available user roles and what each of them means, keeping in mind that some of the roles from this list depend on the membership plugins that you have installed and activated on your site.

-Click on the plus sign below the start trigger, to add a new action, and choose the "Register user" action:
+Click on the plus sign below the start trigger, to add a new action, and choose the "Find or create user" action:

 Choose the role that you want to provide the users, and click on "Done":